List of Kill la Kill characters: Senketsu

 Senketsu (鮮血, Senketsu) is a talking sailor uniform that Ryuko finds beneath her house.
 He is a kamui (神衣), an outfit made entirely of Life Fibers, which provides its wearer with superhuman abilities in exchange for their blood.
 Initially, it absorbs a large amount of her blood and only allows her to act for a limited time.
 However, it is soon able to fully synchronize with Ryuko as she gets over her embarrassment of wearing such a skimpy outfit.
 Whenever Ryuko destroys a Goku Uniform, Senketsu absorbs its Life Fiber.
-Mikisugi later reveals that Issei Matoi designed Senketsu from Ryuko's DNA to enable her to fight against the propagators of the Life Fibers.
+Mikisugi later reveals that Isshin Matoi designed Senketsu from Ryuko's DNA to enable her to fight against the propagators of the Life Fibers.
 It was only after the revelation of Ryuko's hybrid nature that Senketsu is revealed to be partially human.
 Though Ryuko defeats Ragyo, Senketsu starts dissolving from having absorbed both their allies' Life Fiber clothing and Ragyo's as he uses his final moments to safely get Ryuko back to Earth.